-3.4 It is encouraging to note that, of the 137 agreed actions subject to follow-up procedures, 67 out of 80 (84%) which were due for completion by 30 June 2010 have now been fully implemented.
-Where appropriate, management have agreed revised action dates for those items which were not fully implemented on the original due date.
-These are now subject to ongoing follow up by Internal Audit and are included within the Internal Audit action plan follow up reports to the Corporate Management Team and the Audit Committee on a regular basis.
+3.4 It is very encouraging to note that, of the 76 agreed actions subject to follow-up procedures, 38 out of 46 (83%) which were due for completion by 30 June 2013 have now been fully implemented.
+All actions are subject to ongoing follow up by Internal Audit and are included within the Internal Audit action plan follow up reports to the Corporate Management Team and the Audit Committee on a regular basis.